acorbin91/npm_code_challenge/README.md

 # NodeJS CRUD App Code Challenge

 ###### Or more technically, a CUD app, since there are no read functions.
 When you run this application it will provide REST API's for creating/updating/deleting users, task lists, and tasks from a MySQL database.
 The outputs will either contain the word "Success" or "Error" depending on the paramaters provided.
-In order to use any of the API's you must first authenticate with a hardcoded user/password.
+In order to use any of the APIs you must first authenticate with a hardcoded user/password.
 This will provide you with a token, which you must include with every API request you make.

 ## Demo
-A running demo of this application can be found at the following locations: http://parkitfor.me:2323/user/authenticate?username=foo&password=bar
+A running demo of this application can be found at the following location: http://parkitfor.me:2323/user/authenticate?username=foo&password=bar

 A live phpmyadmin DB GUI for this demo can be accessed at: